Like & Share

 The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.

 At least the repeal prohibition amendment (18th Amendment) wasn't exactly an unpopular deal during the Great Depression.
-How much support would repealing the 16th Amendment would receive?
+How much support would repealing the 16th Amendment receive?

 Also, I'm all for Trump and Elon Musk's D.O.G.E. having a look at what goes on with the Internal Revenue Service.